-Treorchy Chinese takeaway: Teen killed was a 'gentle and quiet' soul
+Treorchy Chinese takeaway: Killed girl gentle and quiet soul, trial told

 Meifang Xu described hearing her daughter get up and prepare for school before she fell back asleep, on 5 March.

-When she woke up again, she found her husband Yongquan Jiang was not in the room and she had a missed phone call from their visitor, Chun Xu.
+When she woke up again, she found her husband was not in the room and she had a missed phone call from their visitor, Chun Xu.

 Meifang Xu said she screamed when she went into the basement and found it covered in blood, with her husband holding Chun Xu's hands which contained a knife.

-She said "Chun Xu had stabbed my husband many times, he was bleeding a lot, his face was full of red blood".
+She said "Chun Xu had stabbed my husband many times, he was bleeding a lot".

 She added that Chun Xu persuaded her husband that he was tired and would not struggle any more.